 The only costs for you would be wasting your holidays and traveling.

 Any ideas about that?

-RE: ruby core - Added by Jim Mulholland over 9 years ago
+RE: ruby core - Added by Jim Mulholland almost 10 years ago

 I'm glad to see Redmine finally getting the love that it deserves!

 I just saw today that the guys from Panic (makers of Transmit and Coda for Mac OS X) have decided to use Redmine which is cool.